as16x/2022-High-Risk-Findings-C4A/README.md

 60. [[H-02] `LiquidityProviders.sol` The share price of the LP can be manipulated and making future liquidityProviders unable to `removeLiquidity()`](https://code4rena.com/reports/2022-03-biconomy/#h-02-liquidityproviderssol-the-share-price-of-the-lp-can-be-manipulated-and-making-future-liquidityproviders-unable-to-removeliquidity)
 61. [[H-02] Creators can steal sale revenue from owners’ sales](https://code4rena.com/reports/2022-02-foundation/#h-02-creators-can-steal-sale-revenue-from-owners-sales)
 62. [[H-01] `forceUnsponsor()` may open a window for attackers to manipulate the `_totalShares` and freeze users’ funds at a certain deposit amount](https://code4rena.com/reports/2022-01-sandclock/#h-01-forceunsponsor-may-open-a-window-for-attackers-to-manipulate-the-_totalshares-and-freeze-users-funds-at-a-certain-deposit-amount)
+62. [[H-01] `forceUnsponsor()` may open a window for attackers to manipulate the `_totalShares` and freeze users’ funds at a certain deposit amount](https://tom-sol.notion.site/2022-All-High_188-Public-2cc93fa5e6b4464d886add6350d9d60e)